AmadeuszRaczynski/PROJECT_IT/README.md

 #### About

-In my repository I would like to present the progress of my development in the field of databases.
-This project
+In my repository I would like to present all process of creating a DataBase and business logic necessary for the operation of the recruitment portal.
+The project is created from scratch, through all the steps.

 #### Tools